alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 ## What are crystals?

-[Wikipedia](https://en.wikipedia.org/wiki/Crystal): A crystal or crystalline solid is a solid material whose constituents (such as atoms, molecules, or ions) are arranged in a .highlight1[highly ordered microscopic structure], forming .highlight1[a crystal lattice that extends in all directions].
+Definition: A crystal or crystalline solid is a solid material whose constituents (such as atoms, molecules, or ions) are arranged in a .highlight1[highly ordered microscopic structure], forming .highlight1[a crystal lattice that extends in all directions].

 .left-column[
 .center[![:scale 70%](../assets/images/slides/crystals/crystals_polycrystalline_amorphous.png)]